darkarnium/kako/README.md

 ## Configuration

 The configuration for Kako is performed via a YAML document - named `kako.yaml` by default.

-An example configuration ships with Kako and is named `kako.dist.yaml`.
+## Output

+Two output formats are supported by Kako at this time: AWS SNS, and flat-file JSON.
+The former is intended for environments which may be part of a wider distributed deployment, whereas the latter allows for easy integration into existing environments which may also collect other honeypot logs from disk via something like Logstash.

+### File (JSON)

+Generates a new JSON document for each captured interaction with the honeypot, this is then appended to a file in the provided destination directory.
+Each line of this file should be processed as a new JSON document, as writing a new file per interaction can quickly yield a massive number of small documents on disk.

-### AWS API
+### AWS SNS

-Currently, Kako assumes that `boto3` is able to enumerate credentials to access the configured SNS and S3 resources without intervention.
-This may be via `~/.aws/credentials` file, IAM Instance Profiles (recommended), environment variables, or otherwise.
+For use with SNS output, Kako assumes that `boto3` is able to enumerate credentials to access the configured SNS and S3 resources without intervention.
+This may be via `~/.aws/credentials` file, IAM Instance Profiles (when deployed in AWS), environment variables, or otherwise.

 There is currently no ability to provide AWS access keys directly.

 ### AWS Configuration